minhajuddin/blog.zammu.in/source/_posts/hello-world.md

----
+title: Hello World
-title: "Hello, world!"
+tags:
-date: {}
+- init
-tags: "init, hello-world, greetings"
+- hello-world
-published: true
+- greetings
 ---
 Hello everyone!

 I am excited to open up Zammu for private beta.
 This has been a product which has been at the back of my mind for a very long time.